StephanJanosch/labfolder-git-hook/doc/pre-push.md

 ## how to use

 Simply do git push as usual.
-The hook
+The hook will create the corresponding entry in the ELN.

 ![](images/git_push_entries.png)